BrendelGroup/BWASP/data/README.md

 What does this all mean?
 First, we are planning to run things on a machine presumably called _bggnomic_, which must have considerable resources: each Bismark run will use 8 cores for _bowtie2_ with 2 processors each (i.e., 16 threads in total).
-Different replicate analyses will be launched after a 30m (_OFFSET_) waiting period (which may still allow for two replicates to run _bowtie2_ simultaneosly, so _bggnomic_ better be big enough to handle this for some time)/
+Different replicate analyses will be launched after a 30m (_OFFSET_) waiting period (which may still allow for two replicates to run _bowtie2_ simultaneosly, so _bggnomic_ better be big enough to handle this for some time),

 Second, the _Amel.conf_ file provides instructions on where from to pull the genome sequence and annotation files.